 Laying on the soil will disperse most of your body heat and will make the body work extra hard to keep its core temperature stable and safe enough.
 Always build your sleeping spot around 10 inches above the ground.
 Use your insulation which you have in your bg\ug out bag in addition to what you can find in nature as this will add an extra layer between you and the ground.

-Also do not drink cold or semi frozen water at all as you don’t want to hinder your body ability to keep a constant body temperature.
+Also, do not drink cold or semi-frozen water at all as you don’t want to hinder your body’s ability to keep a fairly constant body temperature.
 You can help yourself out by simply drinking warm and semi hot water.
 While in nature you won’t have a lot of opportunities to drink a hot beverage but once you built your fire make some hot water in your canteen and it will warm up faster.

 While on the go you can bring a thermos with you to have a hot beverage but you can also keep a small water pouch close to your body this way your body temperature keeps it lukewarm, just make sure that the water that you put in your water pouch isn’t too cold.

-Lard is a very high calorie food and your body will get all its energy which it needs to keep yourself warm.
+Lard is a very high-calorie food and your body will get all its energy which needs to keep yourself warm.
 Think of it like polar bears that mostly eat seal blubber during the year as this gives them the most amount of energy to survive in the frozen arctic.

 - Frostnip is where the surface of the skin freezes